CyberFlameGO/CraftPatch/docs/README.md

 Patch patch = new SimplePatch("com.mypackage.MyClass", "checkCode", String.class);
 ```

 Yes it really is that simple.
-Using the `SimplePatch(String targetClass, String methodName, Class[] methodParamTypes...)` constructor specifies the **target class** we awnt to apply it to and a way to retrieve the method we want to target.
+Using the `SimplePatch(String targetClass, String methodName, Class[] methodParamTypes...)` constructor specifies the **target class** we want to apply it to and a way to find the method we want to target.

 If we were to include this patch in our runtime right now and run our application, the patch wouldn't be applied and absolutely anything would be changed, this is because _(1)_ we haven't haven't created a `PatchApplier` that creates the new bytecode and transforms the **target class** and, _(2)_ we haven't actually added any transformations to the patch.
 Let's take a look at how we can achieve objective **1** above, and actually apply the patch: